Michael Walker

 Targeting Impact versus Deprivation (with Johannes Haushofer, Edward Miguel, Carlos Paramo and Paul Niehaus)

-NBER Working Paper No. 30138, December.
-R&R, American Economic Review
+NBER Working Paper No. 30138, December 2022.
+Conditional accept, American Economic Review

 Intergenerational Child Mortality Impacts of Deworming: Experimental Evidence from Two Decades of the Kenya Life Panel Survey (with Alice H. Huang, Suleiman Asman, Sarah J. Baird, Lia Fernald, Joan Hamory Hicks, Fernando Hoces de la Guardia, Satoshi Koiso, Michael Kremer, Matthew N. Krupoff, Michelle Layvant, Eric Ochieng, Pooja Suri & Edward Miguel)